-We reviewed a listing of contracts awarded during the fiscal year ended June 30, 2020 and selected a sample to ensure that contracts for public projects followed appropriate bidding procedures per applicable Public Contract Code.
+We reviewed a listing of contracts awarded during the fiscal year ended June 30, 2021 and selected a sample to ensure that contracts for public projects followed appropriate bidding procedures per applicable Public Contract Code.
 Additionally, we reviewed overall expenditures by vendor in order to determine if multiple projects under the applicable bidding threshold were identified to suggest any possible bid-splitting.

-From a sample of three (3) of seven (7) contracts awarded during the year, we noted that applicable bidding procedures were followed and that contracts were appropriately awarded to the lowest responsible bidder for the following projects:
+From a sample of one (1) of three (3) contracts awarded under public contract code and two (2) of four (4) contracts awarded under lease-leaseback during the year, we noted that applicable bidding procedures were followed and that contracts were appropriately awarded for the following projects: